For announcing and archiving the activities of Scott Fletcher.

 Applying a combination of media technologies and artistic mediums as performance, public or personal installations.

 My output is a response to a fascination in engaging audiences with art and mediums they were perhaps once intimidated by, while offering new perspectives to the established audience; applying a thought process and practical approach best described as delicate digital.

-My hope is that audiences experience a perhaps subversive or even counterintuitive application of technology and in doing so face questions on representation, control, truth and expectation; in turn promoting a wider questioning of their role in the public art realm.
+My hope is that audiences experience an unencumbered, subversive or even counterintuitive engagement with message and medium and in doing so face questions on representation, control, truth and expectation; in turn promoting a wider questioning of their role in the public art realm.

 Explorations so far include collaborations in Theatre, Orchestra, Dance, Literature, Painting and Sculpture with technology including (but not limited to) VR, MR, AR, 360, Pi and Computer Vision.

 Graduated Plymouth University with BSc (Hons) MediaLab Arts and MA Digital Futures, going on to lecture on the same courses and in 2014 joined the board of i-DAT, the University’s home of excellence for digital art research, education and development.

 Co-founder of Limbomedia in 2000 with the aim of delivering technical expertise in the burgeoning digital art landscape to more traditionally skilled artists.
 Through collaborations and commissions a uniquely holistic approach to the use of technology evolved that continues to inform my work and that of the others from the collective.

 The PPC provided the opportunity to produce internationally touring experiential campaigns for the US and International movie markets.
 Time here gave experience in delivering projects of extremly high production values introducing cutting-edge technology to large, varied audiences.

 Co-Director of Play Nicely during which time I helped establish an award winning agency known internationally for highly-polished, cutting-edge and well-considered campaigns, specialising in VR, AR and Computer Vision as theatrical marketing content.